arun-curriculum/Node-JS-Two-Day/day_two/README.md

 });
 ```

-##Book Manager Lab
-- We will create a simple book manager system so we can practice our database operations with Sequelize.
-- You can use the front-end that has already been developed for you in the `book_library_html` folder.
-- The app should have one model `Book` and have 4 attributes - title, author, genre, pages.
-- All CRUD operations should be performed with Sequelize.

 ##Chirp!
 Lab - The Next Big Thang
 Chirp! is the newest social network that brings together all of the coolest aspects of socializing.
 Your mission should you choose to accept it is as follows:
 - Use the files in the `chirp_html` folder as your frontend.